Wallis and Futuna Government

 Capital Time Difference UTC+12 (17 hours ahead of Washington, DC, during Standard Time)

-Independence none (overseas territory of France)
+Independence none (overseas collectivity of France)

 National Holiday Bastille Day, 14 July (1789)

-Constitution 4 October 1958 (French Constitution)
+Constitution history: 4 October 1958 (French Constitution)

-Dependency Status overseas territory of France
+Dependency Status overseas collectivity of France

 Wallis and Futuna Capital City Map